sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 calculate the mean using all the data we can use jamovi.
 The first step is to click on the ``Exploration`` button and then click ``Descriptives``.
-Then you can highlight the ``afl.margins`` variable and click the ``→`` to move it across into the ``Variables box``.
+Then you can highlight the ``afl.margins`` variable and click the ``→`` to move it across into the ``Variables`` box.
 As soon as you do that a Table appears on the right hand side of the screen containing default ``Descriptives`` information; see :numref:`fig-descriptives_default`.